-the probability that the model will correctly classify a presence the probability that the model will correctly classify an absence
+^{}the probability that the model will correctly classify a presence

-We also tested the influence of dispersing individuals being repelled from landscapes with <1% woodland, or being attracted to landscapes with >5% woodland.
+We also tested the influence of dispersing individuals being repelled from landscapes with <1% woodland or being attracted to landscapes with >5% woodland.
 Repelling severely impacted model performance in Scotland, reducing the TSS by 0.1.
-Woodland attraction had no impact on model predictions tested by TSS, but was thought to improve biologically realism and hence included.
+Woodland attraction had no impact on model predictions tested by TSS but was thought to improve biologically realism and hence included.